captionpoint/captionpoint-plays/MESMERIZED-ASL.md

 Ma chère papa!
 Ma chère papa!

 ---
+class: cyan
 ## BEN:
-And this... ...is a little invention called the “double-spectacle”!
+And this... is a little invention called the “double-spectacle”!

 ---

 ## CROWD:
 Ooh la la!
 Muah, muah!

+---
+class: cyan
 ## BEN:
 Thank you!
 Thank you very much!

 ---
+class: cyan
+## BEN:
 I must go to meet the King!

 ---